-Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc.

-Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.

-Stair Nose moldings are used when the new floor edge is at a step-down; Example: when the flooring meets at the top of a stairway "going down".

-T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height.

-3/4" Quarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.
+- Threshold moldings transition from floor to carpet and are used at sliding doors, raised hearths, etc. - Overlap Reducer moldings transition from floors to hard surfaces that are lower than the floor, such as vinyl or VCT tile.
+Overlap Stair-nose moldings must be used for all "floating" - installations.
+Example: when the flooring meets at the top of a stairway "going down". - T-Moldings cover expansion spaces at doorways, and they transition from your new floor to other hard surfaces of similar height. - 3/4" Ouarter Round moldings are used to cover expansion spaces between the baseboards and the flooring.